C Programming Library Functions Online Test, C Programming Mock Test

 string = 67800Incorrect

-#include int main(void) { char str[25]; double num; int sig = 5; /* significant digits */ /* a regular number */ num = 9.876; gcvt(num, sig, str); printf("string = %s\n", str); /* a negative number */ num = -123.4567; gcvt(num, sig, str); printf("string = %s\n", str); /* scientific notation */ num = 0.678e5; gcvt(num, sig, str); printf("string = %s\n", str); return(0); } Output:
+The gcvt() function converts a floating-point number to a string.
+It converts given value to a null-terminated string. #include#include int main(void) { char str[25]; double num; int sig = 5; /* significant digits */ /* a regular number */ num = 9.876; gcvt(num, sig, str); printf("string = %s\n", str); /* a negative number */ num = -123.4567; gcvt(num, sig, str); printf("string = %s\n", str); /* scientific notation */ num = 0.678e5; gcvt(num, sig, str); printf("string = %s\n", str); return(0); } Output:

 string = 9.876